How does this medication work? What will it do for me?

 Each mL of oral solution contains 50 mg of valproic acid.
 Nonmedicinal ingredients: artificial cherry flavour, FD&C Red No. 40, glycerin, methylparaben, propylparaben, purified water, sorbitol, sucrose, vanillin, and hydrochloric acid and sodium hydroxide for pH adjustment.

-Each orange-coloured, soft gelatin capsule printed with the Abbott logo contains valproic acid 250 mg.
+Each orange-coloured, soft gelatin capsule printed with the Abbott logo contains 250 mg of valproic acid.
 Nonmedicinal ingredients: corn oil, ethyl vanillin, FD&C Yellow No. 6, gelatin, glycerin, methylparaben, propylparaben, purified water, and titanium dioxide.

 How should I use this medication?